 Medieval Food and Culture

 The Blackfriars / Institute of Medieval and Early Modern Studies lectures and lunch series has been running since 2012.
 Every May and November we gather at Blackfriars for a talk and a suitably-themed lunch.
-This November sees our seventeenth such gathering .
-The talks have ranged from local interest and the history of the priory, to etiquette across medieval society, literary depictions of Viking feasting, the curious links between dining and bathing, the science of food and taste, and what peasants, hermits, and religious societies ate.
+Talks range from local interest and the history of the priory, to etiquette across medieval society, literary depictions of Viking feasting, the curious links between dining and bathing, the science of food and taste, and what peasants, hermits, and religious societies ate.
 Lunches offer the opportunity for the Eat Medieval team to explore new dishes with the chefs and new interpretations of the recipes.
 Cutting-edge research for public consumption!

 Previous Talks and Speakers